handnot2/samly/README.md

 on the `Show metadata` link.
 Copy the metadata XML from this page and save it in a local file (`idp_metadata.xml` for example).

-Make sure to save this XML file and provide the path to the saveed file in `Samly` configuration.
+Make sure to save this XML file and provide the path to the saved file in `Samly` configuration.

 ## Identity Provider ID in Samly